glozanoa/adas/test/algorithm/sort/README.md

 ### Serial Algorithms
-Here you can find serial algorithms
+Here you can find serial and multithread algorithms to sort data structures using iterators.